oconnor663/jacko.io/posts/async_three.md

 }
 ```

-At the other end of the communication, futures passed to `spawn` don't know
+At the other end of the communication, futures passed to `spawn` won't know
 anything about `JoinState`, so we need a wrapper function to handle their
-return values and invoke a `Waker` if there is one:[^async_block]
+return values and invoke the `Waker` if there is one:[^async_block]

 [^async_block]: Rust also supports async blocks, written `async { ... }`, which
     act like async closures that take no arguments.
 If we didn't want this